RadioactiveScandium/Digital-Logic-Design/Concepts/Others/Burst Transactions/Burst_Transactions.md

   * Read with no burst
   * Read with burst

-### Write with no burst :
+### 1. Write with no burst :
 This is the most conventional way of writing the data into any memory.
 On each clock cycle, a new data arrives with a new address and the write operation is carried out accordingly.
-The signal burst_en always being 0 signifies that this is a non-burst write.
+The signal `burst_en` always being 0 signifies that this is a non-burst write.

 ![Write with no burst](https://github.com/RadioactiveScandium/Digital-Logic-Design/blob/main/Concepts/Others/Burst%20Transactions/Images/WR_with_no_burst.png)

+### 2. Write with burst :
+This is where things change a bit.
+The last address encountered when `burst_en == 0` is A4.
+Now, on the next clock edge, when this signal goes to a logic 1, the system no longer requires an updated input address.
+Rather, it records A4 as a “pseudo start address” and increments the address autonomously as long as the signal `burst_en` is held to logic high.